Seibaah/SimulatorGame/README.md

-# Simulators
+# Simulator
-Code based on Prof. Vybihal's 2020 Undergrad seminar
+Code for Prof. Vybihal's 2020 Undergrad introductory seminar on simulation (in progress)